madsonrda/machine-learning/projects/capstone/my_project/README.md

 ### Run the simulator

-The best model is implemented in the class PD_DBA at line 493.
-Edit this line in g-sim.py if you want to change model.

 First simulate the IPACT algorithm:

 ```
 $ bash ipact.sh
 ```

-Wait almost 30 minutes.

 Then, simulate the PD-DBA algorithm:

 ```
 $ bash pddba.sh
 ```

-Wait almost 30 minutes.

 Run the following command to plot the delay chart into directory img: